Angel Dreams

 Warm glowComfort, safety, or gentle presenceCompare with the emotion after waking

-The third and fourth lanes, blinding light and warm glow, keep the interpretation attached to the actual scene instead of a ready-made angel slogan.
-This matters for the reader question because the dream image, aftereffect, and limit have to stay visible together.
+The third and fourth categories, blinding light and warm glow, keep the interpretation attached to the actual scene instead of a ready-made angel slogan.

 Halo, glow, beam, and blinding light are not the same image